 Cook an hour more, until the vegetables are cooked and the meat is almost falling apart.

 Feel free to adapt the recipe to your liking.
 You can leave out the potatoes and serve it over buttered egg noodles, or toss in some frozen peas or sauteed mushrooms at the very end.
-Either way, serve it with a crusty bread to sop up all the sauce.

 This is soul-satisfying comfort food for a cold night.
 Enjoy!